 We publish this report in November each year following the release of national data.

 How we support children with Special Educational Needs and Disabilities

 We believe that the early identification of pupils with additional educational needs is vital as this enables the child’s needs to be assessed and provided for accordingly.
 Our teachers are highly trained in many areas of special educational needs and specific learning difficulties like dyslexia, Autistic Spectrum Disorders and speech and language difficulties.
 Wherever possible, teachers will adapt their teaching style in class and give different work tasks to children so that every child can achieve and make progress; we call this differentiation.
 For most children, their needs can be met through this approach.

 In some cases, even if special educational need has not been identified, we put in place extra support to enable the pupil to catch up or keep up with their peers academically, socially or physically.
 These may be in the form of additional in-class support, which we call ‘quality first teaching’ or a special outside of class provision called an ‘intervention’.
-These are detailed on our provision maps that are shared with parents each term.
+These are detailed on our provision plans that are shared with parents each parents evening.

 This list is constantly changing or being added to.
-Please speak to your child’s class teacher or Mrs Pullen if you would like any further information about the provision we have in school.
+Please speak to your child’s class teacher or Mrs Fresneda Alcala if you would like any further information about the provision we have available in school.

 As a school, we can currently make referrals to outside professionals including:

-We can also use our funding to pay for an educational psychologist or alternative, private therapist (such as our own Speech and Language Therapist or Play Therapist) if it is appropriate to do so.
+- We can also use our funding to pay for an educational psychologist or alternative, private therapist (such as our own Speech and Language Therapist) if it is appropriate to do so.

 We would discuss the need for outside agency involvement with parents first.

-As a school we are committed to working to support the whole family and have a Family Liaison Officer who is available to offer further advice and guidance to parents.
-We have also found IASK to be an invaluable resource to parents.
+We have also found that Kent County Council's Local Offer (IASK) is an invaluable resource to parents.
 Information about how they may be able to help can be found on their website here alongside some really helpful downloads about SEN&D across Kent.